Tenancy agreement form UK

 What a well-drafted form should also cover

-Beyond the statutory minimum, a well-drafted tenancy agreement form addresses several further points that are not mandatory but are practically important for both parties.
-These include the notice period the tenant must give to end the tenancy (at least two months under the Renters' Rights Act 2025), confirmation that the landlord can normally only end the tenancy by obtaining a possession order through the court using a Section 8 notice citing specific grounds for possession, and a summary of the landlord's repairing obligations under Section 11 of the Landlord and Tenant Act 1985 and the obligation to ensure the property is fit for human habitation under Section 9A.
+Beyond the statutory minimum, a well-drafted tenancy agreement form records the notice period the tenant must give to end the tenancy, which is two months under the Renters' Rights Act 2025, confirmation that the landlord can normally only end the tenancy through a court possession order using a Section 8 notice citing specific grounds, and a summary of the landlord's repairing obligations under Section 11 of the Landlord and Tenant Act 1985 and the duty to keep the property fit for human habitation under Section 9A.
+It should also summarise gas and electrical safety obligations, the duty to allow reasonable adjustments for disability under the Equality Act 2010, and the pet provisions of the 2025 Act, under which a landlord must consider pet requests in good faith and cannot refuse unreasonably.
+In our experience supporting landlords through the Renters' Rights Act transition, the forms that cause fewest disputes are the ones that spell out these statutory positions rather than leaving tenants to discover them elsewhere.

 What the form cannot include

-Where to get a compliant tenancy agreement form
+Where to get a compliant form and how to execute it

 Frequently asked questions